Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 Errors describe the problem.
 An error may have many analyses and many data sources.
 Error message, validator and validator version should form unique key.

-files : optional list of `repairs.@id` identifiers.
+files : optional list of `datasource.@id` identifiers.
     List of references to `4.
 Data source / files`.

 analyses : optional list of `analysis.@id`_ identifiers.